rajatmodi62/OccludedActionBenchmark/README.md

 ## GLOM: Hinton's Islands of agreement.

-> "A Static Image is (a) Rather Boring Video- Dr. Geoff Hinton, Forward Forward Algorithm: Some Preliminary Investigations "
+> "A Static Image is (A) Rather Boring Video- Dr. Geoff Hinton, Forward Forward Algorithm: Some Preliminary Investigations "

 Let's do a boring thing for now: